It happened again.

 But, it was so not pretty.

 With so much physical pain and hence collected a fair amount of neurology-related knowledge due to life with MS, I should be a brainiac.

 Yet, I am not.

 Let’s face it, everyone knows the internet is killing your productivity.
-It rather mockingly says, “If you empty your brain over me, I will fill yours with no nonsense nonsense.
-I will be the Jupiter to your Mars, and worse, the devilish Trump to your godly Obama.
-In short, I am bigger and taller than you so you need to shut up.”
+It rather mockingly says, “If you give me your brain, I will fill it with no-nonsense nonsense.
+I will be the Jupiter to your Mars, and worse, the devilish Trump to our godly Obama.
+In short, I am bigger, taller and fatter than you, so you need to shut up.”

 You get it.

 Contrary to what you might think, this is an as contrary story of contrary ideals.